aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/_index.md

 ### Folder‑level Merging

 - **[Merge Excel files that match in a remote folder](https://docs.aspose.cloud/cells/merge-spreadsheets-in-remote-folder/)**
-  - Filter files by rules,
+  - Filter files by rules
-  - Batch folder operations.
+  - Batch folder operations

   **When to use**
   - _Use case_: Merge all spreadsheets that follow a naming convention within a specific cloud folder.